dbos-inc/dbos-docs/docs/python/programming-guide.md

     return note
 ```

-Here, we add a new `insert_greeting` function that records your greeting in the database using [SQLAlchemy Core](https://docs.sqlalchemy.org/en/20/core/).
+Here, we add a new `insert_greeting` function that records your greeting in the database using [SQLAlchemy](https://docs.sqlalchemy.org/en/20/core/).
 We annotate it with [`@DBOS.transaction`](../python/tutorials/transaction-tutorial.md) to tell DBOS this function modifies the database.
-These annotations are critical for how DBOS provides lightweight durable execution, which we'll see later.
+These annotations are critical for durable execution, which we'll see later.

 Stop your app with CTRL+C then restart it with `dbos start`.
 Make a few visits to the greeting URL in your browser (http://localhost:8000/greeting/Mike).
 With every new visit, the app should print this to the console: